neoforged/.github/primers/1.21.6/index.md

 #### GuiTextRenderState

 `GuiTextRenderState` is a special case used to render text to the screen.
-It takes in the `TextRenderState`, the current pose, its XY coordinates, and its scissor area.
+It takes in the `TextRenderState`, the current pose, its XY coordinates, its scissor area, and its rendering bounds.
 The `TextRenderState` simply defines whether to draw the drop shadow, the default colors, how the text is displayed, light coordinates, the text and its effects as a list of glyphs, the line height, the empty glyph, and the max X.

 Just before the 'render' phase, the `GuiRenderer` turns the `GuiTextRenderState` into a `GuiElementRenderState`, more specifically a `GlyphRenderState`.
 This performs a similar process as the item render state where the text is written to a `GpuTexture` to be consumed.
 Any backgrounds are rendered first, followed by the background effects, then the character, then finally the foreground effects.